Deepen AI - Enterprise

 Targets from all the point clouds are cropped and fused into a single point cloud.

 • Input cloud: This contains the fuse of all input clouds filtering the target area.
-If the target is not in the LiDAR file, the user has to fix the extrinsic parameters by going back to the mapping step or manually updating the extrinsic parameters.
+If the target is not in the LiDAR file, the user has to fix the extrinsic parameters by going back to the mapping step or manually updating them.

 • Generated target: This contains the fuse of all generated targets.
 If the target is inaccurate, the user has to fix the target configuration or the inner corner detection.